JavaScript Books Review 2023

 Professional JavaScript for Web Developers By Nicholas C Zakas

-JavaScript people
+JavaScript books and people